SGD with Coordinate Sampling: Theory and Practice: Numerical Experiments with stochastic first order methods

-Figure \ref{fig:losses_linear} provides the graphs of the optimaliy gap $t\mapsto f(\theta_t)-f(\theta^\star)$ averaged over $20$ independent simulations for different values of $\alpha \in \{2;5;10\}$.
+\textbf{Linear models.} We apply ERM to regularized regression and classification problems.
+Similarly to \citep{namkoong2017adaptive}, we endow the data matrix $X$ with a block structure.
+The columns are drawn as $X[:,k] \sim \mathcal{N}(0,\sigma_k^2 I_n)$ with $\sigma_k^2 = k^{-\alpha}$ for $k \in \llbracket 1,p \rrbracket$.
+The parameters are set to $n=10,000$ samples in dimension $p=250$ and $T = 15$.
+Figure \ref{fig:losses_linear} provides the graphs of the optimaliy gap $t\mapsto f(\theta_t)-f^\star$ averaged over $20$ independent simulations for different values of $\alpha \in \{2;5;10\}$.
 First, note that the uniform sampling strategy shows similar performance to the classical SGD and that the (unbiased) importance sampling version ADAPTIVE is also of the same order.
 Besides, the clear winner is MUSKETEER as it offers the best performance in all configurations.
 Greater values of $\alpha$ (stronger block structure) improve our relative performance with respect to the other methods as shown by Figures \ref{fig:ridge10} and \ref{fig:logistic5}.